Teacher: Leanne Hale

 Parents are able to order online (www.myschool.co.nz) with OfficeMax or pop into their store on Fenton Street as they have our school class lists available.
 Mention Kaharoa School at the store so our school can earn rewards for every order through OfficeMax.
 Order online and they deliver to your door.

-I am looking forward to another wonderful term with your children.
+Looking forward to another wonderful term with your lovely young people.

 Suggestions to Help Increase Understanding